okta/okta-auth-js/docs/idx.md

 #### Flow

-In addition to the default authentication flow, this SDK supports several pre-defined flows, such as [register](#idxregister) and [recoverPassword](#idxrecoverpassword).
+In addition to the default authentication flow, this SDK supports several pre-defined flows, such as [register](#idxregister), [recoverPassword](#idxrecoverpassword) and [unlockAccount](#idxunlockaccount).
 A flow can be started by calling one of the available [flow entrypoints](#flow-entrypoints) or by passing a valid flow identifier string to [`startTransaction`](#idxstarttransaction).
 The `flow` is saved with the transaction which enables the [proceed](#idxproceed) method to corrrectly handle remediations without additional context.
 Starting a new flow discards any existing in-progress transaction of a different type.
-For example, if an authentication flow is in-progress, a call to [authenticate](#idxauthenticate) or [proceed](#idxproceed) will continue using the current transaction but a call to [register](#idxregister) or [recoverPassword](#idxrecoverpassword) will start a new transaction.
+For example, if an authentication flow is in-progress, a call to [authenticate](#idxauthenticate) or [proceed](#idxproceed) will continue using the current transaction but a call to a [flow entrypoint](#flow-entrypoints) will start a new transaction.

 ```javascript